 After this additional provision, if a child still needs longer term support, there will be a discussion with the parents about identifying that the child may have a particular need and ongoing additional or different provision may be needed for their child.
-Children who have been identified as needing some additional ongoing support will have their targets recorded on an Individual Pupil Profile, detailing their specific provision and describing the child's individual strengths and needs and the type of support they will receive to help them make progress.
+Children who have been identified as needing some additional ongoing support will have their targets recorded on a 'Support Plan', detailing their specific provision and describing the child's individual strengths and needs and the type of support they will receive to help them make progress.
 Clear steps to success are agreed so that the child, teachers, support staff and parents are all clear about desired outcomes.
-This is reviewed at least once a term.
+This is reviewed at least each term at parent pupil teacher consultations.